RiskChanges/riskchanges-docs/docs/source/tutorials.rst

 -----------------------------------------

 Start by visiting the official RiskChanges website: http://riskchanges.org/.
-Follow :doc:`this guide <userguide.rst#register-an-account-and-setup-the-profile>` to create your account and set up your profile.
+Follow :doc:`this guide <userguide.rst>` to create your account and set up your profile.

-2. Create a Project
+1. Create a Project
 ----------------

 To begin working, click the **New Project** button on the Project Dashboard.
 This opens a form divided into four sections: |General|, |Staff|, |Alternatives|, and |Scenarios|.